 Close-range approaches, such as optical gas imaging, are widely employed in ground-based LDAR programs in the oil and gas industry.
 These methods are effective for source identification Ravikumar et al. (2018), but can be slow and labor-intensive.
-Mobile systems with sensors placed on trucks, drones, or aircraft have the potential advantage of speeding up detection by avoiding the need for manual detec- tion via in-person site visits Ravikumar et al. (2019).
+Mobile systems with sensors placed on trucks, drones, or aircraft have the potential advantage of speeding up detection by avoiding the need for manual detection via in-person site visits Ravikumar et al. (2019).
 In particular, mobile remote sensing via airplanes or satellites can be used to target super-emitters, providing benefits of "low per-site cost, high spatial coverage, and frequent sampling" Fox et al. (2019).

 We examine a system developed by Kairos Aerospace (henceforth "Kairos").
-Kairos' LeakSurveyor 52 is a hyperspectral methane imaging system that is mounted on a light aircraft flown at general aviation 53 altitudes of approximately 900 m (3,000 feet) above ground level.
-The system uses an infrared imaging 54 spectrometer to detect methane, an optical camera to create an optical surface map of the surveyed region, 55 and GPS and inertial measurement units to record the position and orientation of the sensor Kairos (2019).
-56 This system is capable of surveying roughly 400 square kilometers (150 square miles) of oil and gas 57 infrastructure in a single day Kairos (2019).
-See Supplementary Information (SI) section S1 for further 58 detail.
-59
+Kairos' LeakSurveyor is a hyperspectral methane imaging system that is mounted on a light aircraft flown at general aviation altitudes of approximately 900 m (3,000 feet) above ground level.
+The system uses an infrared imaging spectrometer to detect methane with 3 m resolution, an optical camera to create an optical surface map of the surveyed region, and GPS and inertial measurement units to record the position and orientation of the sensor Berman et al. (2021).
+This system is capable of surveying roughly 400 square kilometers (150 square miles) of oil and gas infrastructure in a single day Berman et al. (2021).
+See Supplementary Information (SI) section S2 for further detail.